finance employees reviewing headcount benchmarks

 What is the Finance Function?

-As the responsibilities of the finance function expand, so does the need for an appropriately sized and skilled team.
-The right balance ensures that financial goals are met, risks are mitigated, and compliance is maintained.
-Further to this is the increased usage of technology in the finance function, such as automation software and Artificial Intelligence (“AI”).
-There are also many outsourced service providers who can perform parts of the finance function for you.
+As the responsibilities of the finance function have evolved, so has the need for an appropriately sized and skilled finance team.
+The right balance ensures that financial goals are met, financial risks are mitigated, and compliance is maintained.
+Here are two key things that have changed the finance function in recent years.

-So, as you can see the finance function can be made up of a few different resources, but at the center of it all is usually the Chief Financial Officer (“CFO”) and their employees who pull the strings.
+So, as you can see the finance function can be made up of a few different aspects, but at the center of it all is usually the Chief Financial Officer (CFO) and their employees who pull the strings.
 This is the team that the rest of this guide is going to focus on.

 What do we mean by "Team Size"?